Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/general_purpose/python/modules/db_related_modules/sqlite/sqlite.md

     > **Note**: using string formating for populating a (any:mysql ..etc) DB because if you are accepting values from and end-user then this is valnurable to sql-injection attack.

+    > **Note**: when using string formating methods like .format or f-strings make sure to add the single quotation in order for this to work.

 - the correct way

     ```python